Ashok0/EnderalVR/README.md

 * Loading saved games during the opening tutorial may cause VRIK to glitch out.
 * If you need to reset your height in-game, do not run "Floor Fix" through Open VR Advanced Settings as this may causes problems with VRIK where you get stuck in "Sneak" mode.
 Recalibrate your height through the VRIK Calibration Power.
 You can do this by selecting the VRIK Calibration Power from the magic menu.
 * If you are using Virtual Desktop, you may see a subtle "rectangular box" around the edges of the view where the image becomes blurry outside of the rectangle.
 This effect is normal and is caused by the foveation used by Virtual Desktop when streaming Enderal VR wirelessly.
-* If you are using Virtual Desktop, Mod Organizer 2 may freeze up when starting a new game if SteamVR is already running.
-Selecting "Exit SteamVR" from inside of Virtual Desktop before hitting "Run" in Mod Organizer 2 should fix this issue.
+* Mod Organizer 2 may freeze up when starting a new game if SteamVR is already running.
+Selecting "Exit SteamVR" from inside Virtual Desktop or "Quit App" from inside Oculus Home before hitting "Run" in Mod Organizer 2 should fix this issue.
+* There are physics issues with shattered glass.
 * If you have trouble selecting ingredients at alchemy benches, on your left controller be sure to tap the analog stick to the right which should allow you to select ingredients for crafting.
 * If you have issues equipping arrows for your bow, you need to reach behind your back in real life to grab an arrow.
 This is a feature from the included Simple Realistic Archery mod.
 * If the Hero menu doesn't pop up when raising one controller over your head, make sure the Enderal window is active and in focus on the Windows desktop.
 * The werewolf race has issues in Enderal VR so avoid using the lycanthropy tree perk.
+* The Unique Sets Replacer SE mod significantly improves many Enderalean armor sets but some armor pieces may cause an invisible wrist glitch.
+This is typically not noticable when you are wearing gauntlets.
 * Steam achievements do not work.
 * Crouching in real life will cause a minor "hitch" in your video as you approach the ground.
 This is due to the "Automatic Sneaking" feature which is enabled by default.
 If you dislike this effect and don't care about physical sneaking, you can turn this feature off from the in-game settings.
 * The loading screen artwork is out of frame.
+* The "Dirt & Blood" mod adds a 'Wash and Rinse' spell to your magic list.
+This spell does not work in Enderal VR, you have to rinse dirt and blood off your body by swimming in water or standing in the rain.
 * The talent points in the game are too high to reach in VR.
 To use them, install [OVR Advanced Settings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) which allows you to change your player height on the fly.
 From the in-game Steam menu, select OVR Advanced Settings > Space Offsets -> Y-Axis (up/down).
 Just lower the value there to "grow" ingame.
 Note that this fix requires SteamVR and is not compatible with OpenComposite.
-* &#x1F53A; If using ENB Particle Patch, Static Mesh Improvement Mod (SMIM), Blended Roads, Water for ENB, Embers XD / Embers HD, Glorious Doors of Skyrim, Yee - A New Snowflake Mod, Kanjs - Chaurus Eggs and Staff, Enhanced Vanilla Trees SE, or Kolapon's Undead Creatures Replacer you must make sure you are NOT using any plugins for these mods.
+* &#x1F53A; If using ENB Particle Patch, Static Mesh Improvement Mod (SMIM), Blended Roads, Water for ENB, Embers XD / Embers HD, Glorious Doors of Skyrim, Kanjs - Chaurus Eggs and Staff, Enhanced Vanilla Trees SE, or Auriels Holy Bow Redux you must make sure you are NOT using any plugins for these mods.
 Only meshes and textures may be used.
 Delete ALL .esp files associated with these mods before launching the game. &#x1F53A;
-* &#x1F53A; Dragonborn Speaks Naturally does not work when using OpenComposite. &#x1F53A;
+* &#x1F53A; When using OpenComposite, you cannot have any audio recording devices attached to your PC aside from your VR headset or Dragonborn Speaks Naturally will not work. &#x1F53A;
 * &#x1F53A; With the exception of texture/mesh mods, mods cannot always be safely removed mid-savegame. &#x1F53A;
-* &#x1F53A; If you experience a crash to the desktop on the beach after meeting Jespar, delete the following file from your Enderal VR folder: \meshes\actors\werewolfbeast\character assets\skeleton.nif &#x1F53A;

 ## Noteworthy mods
 [**Enderal SE**](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files): Complete Enderal for Skyrim Special Edition.